NamanNavneet/LiveCall.AI/README.md

 - **Commitment Outcomes** — whether clear next steps and prescribing commitments were reached
 - **HCP Sentiment** — how the HCP reacted to each key message dimension

-The system supports two pharmaceutical products out of the box — **Skytrofa** (growth hormone deficiency) and **Yorvipath** (chronic hypoparathyroidism) — both from Ascendis Pharma, with evaluations conducted in German.
+The system supports two pharmaceutical client products out of the box - with evaluations conducted in German.

 ---